 - Mapping our current workforce to understand gaps in our workforce now and in the future, as well as the skills required to meet changing needs.
 We have begun to map our demand in the future as part of the Primary Care Modelling project undertaken by the Health and Wellbeing Board46 and we will use this tool alongside long-term scenario planning (including looking at the potential impact of technology) to understand a range of potential future issues and develop solutions. - Considering how to capitalise on new technologies and ways of working.
-Technology has the ability to place more power in the hands of patients to self-manage their own conditions outside of hospital settings and tele-care (remote consultations through mediums such as live interactions via computers and tablets) will enable greater remote monitoring of patients by specialists. - Working with partners to redesign the training and development system.
+Technology has the ability to place more power in the hands of patients to self-manage their own conditions outside of hospital settings and tele-care (remote consultations through mediums such as live interactions via computers and tablets) will enable greater remote monitoring of patients by specialists.

+- Working with partners to redesign the training and development system to facilitate career progress and development of skills and qualifications in work.
 Working with Royal Colleges, Health Education England and other teaching institutions to refocus local health and care worker training programmes towards the workforce characteristics and practices needed for the future.
 This is likely to include more specialist skills in primary and community care, more generalist skills in hospital care and more collaboration across hospital and community and mental health and physical health workers.
-We need to change the training curriculum to develop the skills to care for people with multiple conditions that span physical and mental health.

-- Providing the right reward structures and contract flexibility to incentivise the creation of the right workforce.
-Greater flexibility of pay and terms of conditions must be addressed to incentivise the supply of staff where demand is greatest.
-We also need to support and harness better the power of the informal workforce by creating a 'social movement' to support those in need, including a more strategic approach to the support and development of volunteers. - Looking after the mental and physical health and wellbeing of our workforce.
+We need to change the training curriculum to develop the skills to care for people with multiple conditions that span physical and mental health. - Providing the right reward structures and contract flexibility to incentivise the creation and retention of the right workforce, including in pressure areas such as caring and nursing staff.
+Greater flexibility that allows staff to work at a city-wide and North-West London level must be addressed to incentivise the supply of staff where demand is greatest. - Recognising, supporting and harnessing the power of the informal workforce by creating a 'social movement' to support those in need, including a more strategic approach to the support and development of volunteers. - Looking after the mental and physical health and wellbeing of our workforce.
 The health and wellbeing of our workforce is just as important as that of the people for whom they deliver services.
 We will support and deliver programmes such as the Workplace Charter to support employers to improve the health and wellbeing of their staff.